DHTMLX/gantt-docs/data/web/svelte.md

 }
 ~~~

-You can check the demo of mininal project here - [https://svelte.dev/repl/f2f23aea85094858a36d3c1712282dfc](https://svelte.dev/repl/f2f23aea85094858a36d3c1712282dfc)
+You can check the demo of our mininal project [here](https://svelte.dev/repl/f2f23aea85094858a36d3c1712282dfc).

-Source code of the gantt can be checked in node_modules/@dhtmlx/trial-svelte-gantt/src
+You will find the source code of the gantt in the *node_modules/@dhtmlx/trial-svelte-gantt/src* folder.

 ### Themes

-Package contains two predefined themes - Default and Material.
+The svelte-gantt package contains two predefined themes - Default and Material.

-You can apply theme by wrapping Gantt into DefaultTheme or MaterialTheme tags
+You can apply the desired theme by wrapping Gantt into the DefaultTheme or MaterialTheme tags:

 ~~~html
 <div>